-On April 28, 2021, Christopher Mankarious, a Miami Beach massage therapist, was arrested for sexual Battery at Lapis Spa inside the Fontainebleau Hotel at 4441 Collins Ave, Miami Beach, FL 33140.
+On April 28, 2021, Christopher Mankarious, a Miami Beach massage therapist, was arrested on sexual battery charges at Lapis Spa inside the Fontainebleau Hotel at 4441 Collins Ave, Miami Beach, FL 33140.
 Mankarious, licensed as a massage therapist in Florida since 2019, also works as an on-demand therapist with a mobile app called Soothe.

 According to media reports, the alleged victim was a guest at the hotel with her family in late March.
 She booked a 60-minute massage with Christopher Mankarious at Lapis Spa.
 The guest changed out of her clothes and into the robe provided.
 She stated that she doesn’t get massages often and didn’t know if it was customary to fully undress.
 Mankarious reportedly told the alleged victim to lie face down on the bed and that he would return shortly to start the massage.